-On this page, you'll find a list of some of the most beautiful songs to play on harmonica.
+On this page, you'll find fifty famous and beautiful songs to play on harmonica.
 For each of them, you'll find the tabs, audio clip, and backing track.
 For some of the songs, a full lesson is available – use the appropriate link to get to the lesson page.

 I have personally played all the songs listed and decided to perform them in a freer way, choosing for each how much to stick to the original melodies; in some cases, you’ll find variations of the main theme as well as some improvisation.
 The purpose of this page is to give you some great ideas about how to play any song you like, whether it’s a harmonica song, or one that doesn’t involve harmonica but that you want to use to reproduce the vocals or any other instrument.